OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

 --management-client-pf
   Removed in OpenVPN 2.6.
 The built-in packet filtering (pf) functionality has been removed.

+--max-routes
+  Removed in OpenVPN 2.4.
+The limit was removed.

 --ncp-disable
   Removed in OpenVPN 2.6.
 This option mainly served a role as debug option